Skip to content

 domain boundary segments (to form a closed loop).

-This function uses `Shapely` to generate a geometrical representation of the
+When the above is not possible, this function uses `Shapely` to generate a

-interface.
-It handles simple base scenarios for which the interface can be described
+geometrical representation of the interface.
+It handles simple base scenarios for

-by a plane curve, a polygonal chain (open or closed), or a circle.
-In these cases, a
+which the interface can be described by a plane curve, a polygonal chain (open or

-mathematical description of the latter geometrical objects is sufficient to generate
+geometrical objects is sufficient to generate the interface.
+For more complex

-the interface.
-For more complex objects, users should set up their own geometrical
+objects, users should set up their own geometrical representation via `Shapely`

-representation via `Shapely` and provide it to this function.
+and provide it to this function.

 Currently implemented base scenarios to generate the signed-distance function: